 Creating inclusive language to our official documents such as the bylaws and OPA Manual.

 Change how schools access our Clay in Education residencies so that there is no longer a financial burden for schools to take on by seeking grants to back the cost schools would normally provide. - Artist in Residence Program

 Seek ways to elevate Black voices and experiences in our organization.

-We recognize that there is more than just this list for (what) changes we will need to make but we wanted to back our solidarity with actions.
+We recognize that there is more than just this list for what changes we will need to make so we are making sure to back our solidarity with actions.